CPSeg: Cluster-free Panoptic Segmentation of 3D LiDAR Point Clouds: EXPERIMENTS

 One may concern about the complexity of the model as it grows quadratically with $M$, the number of pillars.
 Note that we provide the average number of pillars resulted from using different grid sizes in Table \ref{tab:pillarsize}.
 Typically, a SemanticKITTI LiDAR scan contains an average number of 12 instances and 6.8k number of foreground points.
 We find that $M$ is proportional to the number of instances in the scan but significantly less than the number of points.
 As the point embedding is learned to shift together in the network, dynamically grouping the foreground points together using pillars according to their embedding significantly reduces the computation the network needs to carry.
+The baselines with BFS clustering (row 1 in Table \ref{tab:Ablation}) and HDBSCAN (row 2 in Table \ref{tab:Ablation}) run in 8.6Hz and 4.8Hz respectively.
+In contrast, CPSeg runs in 14.2Hz.
+By dynamically grouping LiDAR points with similar embedding, CPSeg only processes on average 141 pillars instead of thousands of LiDAR points.

-\section{Conclusion}
+\section{CONCLUSION}

 In this work, we propose a novel real-time proposal-free and cluster-free panoptic segmentation network for 3D point cloud, called CPSeg.
 Our method builds upon an efficient semantic segmentation network and addresses the instance segmentation by incorporating a unique cluster-free instance head where the foreground point cloud is dynamically pillarized in the sparse space according to the learned embedding and object instances are formed by building connection of pillars.
-Moreover, a novel task-aware attention module is designed to enforce two decoders to learn task-specific features.
-CPSeg outperforms existing real-time LiDAR-based panoptic segmentation methods on both datasets of SemanticKITTI and nucSenes.
+CPSeg outperforms existing real-time LiDAR-based panoptic segmentation methods on both SemanticKITTI and nuScenes datasets.
 The thorough analysis illustrates the robustness and effectiveness of the proposed method, which could inspire the field and push the panoptic segmentation research towards a proposal-free and cluster-free direction.